manikangkan/recursive-comments/README.md

 ## 📢 About The Project

-Thread Comments is a site of clear cut demonstration of how the so called Thread Nested Recursive Comments functionality works by using the latest technology stack.
+recursive Comments is a site of clear cut demonstration of how the so called recursive Nested Recursive Comments functionality works by using the latest technology stack.

 Features -